 - Intake Form: This makes the form available from the “Add a Contact” or “Edit Contact” screens.

-- External Form: Makes Form available for external form requests.
-(See "External Form" article for more information on this.
+- External Form: Makes the form available for External Form requests.
+(See External Form article for more information on this.)

 - File Type: Sets the File Type for the contact being created.